Best Fishing Lures for Fall & Winter: A Beginner-Friendly Guide

 Soft Plastic Worm

-A go-to for slow winter presentations.
+A go-to choice for slow winter presentations.

-• Rig: texas rig or neko rig
+• Rig: Texas rig or Neko rig

-• Retrieve: very slow, long pauses
+• Retrieve: very slow, with long pauses

 3. Color Selection for Fall & Winter